 The current Maharaja, Kamal Chandra Bhanj Deo, 22nd King of the Bastar, is the grandson of Vijay Chandra Bhanj Deo, the younger brother of the Maharaja killed.

 Dusserha is a festival celebrated throughout India, mainly in the North.
-But the one in Bastar is totally unique and it is surely the most amazing Dussehra you will attend.
+But the one in Bastar is absolutely unique and it is surely the most amazing Dussehra you will attend.

 The palace of Jagdalpur was the seat of the kingdom of Bastar.
 It is a historical monument of simple architecture coloured in white and blue.
-It was built by the leaders of the Bastar.
 We can only visit one room (the entrance) where are portraits of the various Maharajas of Bastar.
-The other rooms are reserved for the family of the current Maharaja.
+The other rooms are reserved for the royal family.

 The current Maharaja, Kamal Chandra Bhanj Deo, is very accessible and we can ask him for an interview.
 He will welcome you in his nicely decorated private lounge and talk with you patiently.

-Although he has only an honorary function, the Maharaja is active in promoting Bastar region.
-He also continues the tradition by presiding over the famous festival of Dusserha.
+Although he has only an honorary function, the king is active in promoting Bastar region.
+He also continues the tradition by presiding over the festival of Dusserha.

 Devi mavli is considered as the elder sister of the goddess Devi Danteswari.
 The temple is located in front of that of Danteswari.
 It has a great importance during the Dussehra festival as many of the rituals and offerings are performed there.